 About Me

-I'm a junior at the University of Florida studying wildlife ecology and conservation with a minor in environmental science.
+I'm a senior at the University of Florida studying wildlife ecology and conservation with a minor in international studies in agricultural and life sciences.
 I'm also a proud member of the International Scholars Program, as well as UF's chapter of The Wildlife Society and People for Animal Wellness (PAW).
 Through these organizations, I volunteer with several local conservancies and non-profits focused on animal care and research.
-Additionally, I hold a position at UF's Center for Environmental and Human Toxicology, where I assist a PhD Candidate with her research on the biological effects of red tide on pinfish.
+Additionally, I hold a position at UF's Center for Environmental and Human Toxicology, where I research the biological effects of red tide on pinfish and the efficacy of commercial production methods of clownfish.
 In my free time, I enjoy reading, hiking, swimming, and spending time with friends and family.

 Mission